atreyeem99/ORCA-keywords/README.md

 - `RIXS false` Perform a RIXS calculation
 - `TIGHTOPT` or `VERYTIGHTOPT` for tightly optimizing structures
 - `VeN` nuclear attraction term
+- `TEMP` for mentioning the temperature at which the property is to be measured